SnorrenEnzo/covid-19_response_modelling/README.md

 - Up to the 11 day

 ##### Parameters of the SEIRD model:
-Exposure period 1/a (NOT YET INFECTUIOUS, average, exponential distribution with parameter a):
+Exposure period 1/a (NOT YET INFECTIOUS, average, exponential distribution with parameter a):
 - Can't be really determined, let's set it to 2 days for now

 Average time of infection 1/beta (serial interval)